Local Travel Experts

 Do Not Pay Full Price for Museums

-It cost a lot to pay for all the entrance fee just to visit all the central museums in Barcelona.
+It costs a lot to pay for all the entrance fees just to visit all the central museums in Barcelona.
 This fee is there to make money from international guests, but there is a good way around this scheme that doesn’t cost you more money.
 First and foremost, there are some days that you’re free to visit museums in Barcelona.
 Also, you can buy the “Barcelona Card”, which can serve as a ticket and mostly gives you a discount on museums.

 For example: